 The Gender Action Plan II (January 2021-March 2023), comprises activities in the following four areas of intervention:

 - Develop and support HBP Stakeholders to share a vision on diversity and equality, setting targets, supporting, and carrying out own activities.

 - Analyse Structure and Processes of the HBP to identify leverage points for change.

 - Contribute to Research and Lectures at HBP related workshops and publications.

 - Support, Individuals, Teams, Leaders, offering advice on diversity in teams as well as career building workshops.

-The experiences with implementing the first Gender Action Plan (GAP) are summarised in the GAP Implementation Report M1-M24 .
+The experiences with implementing this first Gender Action Plan I (GAP) are summarised in the GAP Implementation Report M1-M24 .

 In line with the European Commission's gender agenda for Horizon 2020, the HBP aims to play a pioneering role in advancing gender equality by aiming for a balance between male and female scientists in research teams and decision-making, as well as promoting awareness of gender and further diversity traits as integral part of RRI (responsible research and innovation) in research and innovation.
 One of the main challenges has been to increase the number of women in higher-level positions and in education activities.